DVD-quality lessons (including tabs/sheet music) available for immediate viewing on any device.

 Created 3/9/2007

-Trained as a lawyer in Scotland, worked as an accountant in London, Heard Billy Graham in 1967.
+Trained to be a lawyer in Scotland, worked as an accountant in London, Heard Billy Graham in 1967.
 Seminary in 1971, ordained 1975 came to US on a one way ticket in 1978. pastored in W. Mass, New Orleans, Nashville and Wisconsin.
 Retired to VT in Jan 09.
 Served the last four years in Lima, Peru as a missionary.
-Now settled back in Vermont - busy watching the grass grow and helping out as needed.
+We were settled back in Vermont but was called back into missionary service on a part time basis.
+I am still working in Lima, Peru through online video conferencing and regular visits.
+Maybe this will draw to a close after I pass 80 later this year.